 Avalanche supports smart contracts to run decentralized applications (dApps) on its network.
 Avalanche is designed to address the issues of scalability, security and decentralization.
 It does this through its unique three different blockchains.
-From a Shariah acceptability perspective, Avalanche as a software and programme is acceptable as it is a generic and neutral offering that can be used by anyone to design any digital infrastructure or smart contracts.
-It is merely a digital infrastructure development programme, and therefore does not infringe Shariah principles.
+Further, Avalanche as a software and programme is a generic and neutral offering that can be used to design a digital infrastructure or smart contract.

-The AVAX token powers these processes and is used to as a utility token to pay for transaction fees on the network.
+The AVAX token powers these processes and is used as a utility token to pay for transaction fees on the network.
 The token must be spent to use the features of Avalanche.
 Similarly, the staking in PoS is part of validation for which the token is used.
-As such, the token can be acceptable too.

-As always, these tokens and functionalities need regular reviews.
-Industry experts and blockchain experts should be engaged with to ensure that these services provided by such blockchains are beneficial and useful, and that there is substance behind all the jargon that is presented in the documentation.
+However, these tokens and functionalities require periodical reviews.
+Sharia scholars and industry experts should be engaged to ensure that the services provided by such blockchains are beneficial and useful, and that there is substance behind all the jargon that is presented in the documentation.

 *Attention is drawn to the term ‘Sharia’ and ‘Sharia compliant’ and its interpretation thereof as expressed in the following link https://shariyah.net/glossary/